-Especially in the fast-paced Los Angeles and surrounding Southern California area, it is not always possible to take the time to have an expert truck accident attorney review the scene in person.
+Especially in the fast-paced Los Angeles and surrounding Southern California area, it is not always possible to take the time to have an expert truck accident attorney in Los Angeles review the scene in person.
 Photos taken at the time of the accident offer irreplaceable insight into the scene that assist lawyers, expert witnesses, and jurors to determine what happened, why, and what the damages or injuries were.
 They also can capture information that does not appear in the police report and capture details that witnesses forgot in the heat of the moment or that the victim missed when overwhelmed by the terrifying experience.

 The value of taking photos at the scene of an 18-wheeler accident

 Photographs orient people and things in time and place.
 After the scene has been cleared, photos that were taken at the time of the crash will later help determine who and what were in a given place at a given time.
 One thing to keep in mind, then, is to use a time-stamp function to assist in building a timeline with the images.

 Truck accident lawyers see the same types of factual questions come into play in lawsuit after lawsuit and these questions impact legal liability.
 To help answer these questions, some of the photographs you should try to capture include: